-Internally, our aim is to build an inclusive culture where everyone can thrive and for our Society to reflect the diversity of the wider communities we serve.
-We describe this as our inclusion mission, and it forms one of our Mutual Good Commitments.
+Internally, our aim is to build an inclusive culture where everyone can be themselves and thrive, and for our Society to reflect the diversity of the wider communities we serve.
+This ambition forms one of our Mutual Good Commitments.

 Uplifting people’s wellbeing and enabling them to thrive